 - Reduce churn

-Well, to achieve the above two goals a CSM has to do several tasks.
+Well, to achieve the above two goals a Customer Success Manager has to do several tasks.

 The exact tasks that a CSM has to do depend on the product and the stage that the company is at.

 If the company has been around for several years and it has a well-oiled Customer Success team, then a new CSM would have to do certain fixed tasks.
 But, if the company is hiring its first few CSMs, each CSM would most likely be always running out of time.

 Some of the common tasks that are included in a customer success manager’s job description are:

 We all know that customer success should be a company-wide effort.
 Though CSMs are responsible for customer success, they always need the help of the other departments to craft the best experience for the customer.
 For that to happen, CSMs should advocate for the customers.
 They have to ensure that the issues are resolved ASAP.
 They must see to it that customers realize value from the product throughout their journey.